 This is the limit beyond which external debt is prohibited.
-It is the statutory limit determined under section 3(1) of the Local Government Act 2003 and is the debt cap for HRA self-financing of £66.853m.
+It is the statutory limit determined under section 3(1) of the Local Government Act 2003.
+The debt cap for HRA self-financing was removed by the Government in 2018/19.